 - Looked after children, and care leavers

-For further details about what grants may be used to support and the application process, please email the Charity’s Manager Susan Perry (firstname.lastname@example.org) to request the grant criteria and an application form or telephone: 020 7498 8878.
+For further details about what grants may be used to support and the application process, please download the grant criteria and application form from here or email the Charity’s Manager Susan Perry (email@example.com).

-Through its Strategic Grants programme, the Charity is supporting organisations to carry out work with children from three priority groups:
+Through its Strategic Grants programme, the Charity is supporting organisations to carry out work with children and young peole from the following priority groups:

-- refugees of secondary school age, in particular, unaccompanied minors and those with little or no previous experience of formal education
+- refugees of secondary school age who are unaccompanied minors and/or those who have had little or no previous formal education

 - young carers